richardkentgates/mu-plugin_gap-creek-media/README.md

 ## Section B

-This filter interrupt the directive to hide the Action Scheduler link in the admin Dashboard, and makes the page link available for the Action Scheduler in the admin Dashboard.
+This filter changes the directive from hiding to showing the link in the admin Dashboard to the Action Scheduler page.

 ## Section C